jacobcwildes/Submarine_Capstone/README.md

 sudo apt install sudo apt install ubuntu-desktop -y && sudo reboot
 ```
 Once the desktop is installed, you will be ready to download/run the nodes!

+NOTICE: If you install SLiM, the boot process will be anywhere from 4-5 seconds faster.
+This also poses a risk of interfering with netplan since the GUI will also try to interface with wireless networks.
+Should you have installed SLiM, use the GUI to connect to Wi-Fi and comment out the wlan0 section of the netplan.

 Note: This must be done twice, once for each Pi.
 Make very sure that the designated IP address for the eth0 port is not the same on both Pis!
 It absolutely will not work if both Pis have the same.